 Remember, if every one would heed the voice of the meek and lowly Saviour, there never would be another war.
-Let all children of God be sure that we do our part toward making and maintain-
+Let all children of God be sure that we do our part toward making and maintaining peace.

 "How beautiful are the feet (walk) of them that preach the gospel of peace" (Rom.
-10:15). -Homer A. Gay.
+10:15).